Set-valued State Estimation for Nonlinear Systems Using Hybrid Zonotopes: Numerical Example

-Figure \ref{fig:SVSEofSources} shows the set-valued \textit{a~priori} state estimate $\Bar{\hat{\mathcal{X}}}_{k|k-1}$, \textit{a~posteriori} state estimate $\Bar{\hat{\mathcal{X}}}_{k|k}$, the exact set of measurement-consistent states $\hat{\mathcal{X}}_{y_{k}}$ and its over-approximation $\hat{\Bar{\mathcal{X}}}_{y_{k}}$, and the true state $x_k$.
-For comparison, a convex approach M$_{convex}$ is shown that calculates \emph{inner} approximations of $\hat{\mathcal{X}}_{y_{k}}$ at each time step.
-This is achieved by sampling the exact contour at each time step.
-Note that M$_{convex}$ represents an inner approximation of the tightest possible SVSE that a convex set-based approach can achieve.
-It can be seen that the convex approach produces a much larger over-approximation of the true state than the proposed approach, which leverages nonconvex representations of $\hat{\X}_{y_{k+1}}$.

-When $k=0$, the \textit{a~priori} state estimate is simply $\hat{\mathcal{X}}_{0|-1}$ and the \textit{a~posteriori} state estimate is $\hat{\mathcal{X}}_{y_0}$.
-After two measurements, the state estimate consists of several disjoint regions, and after the third measurement, the state estimate consists of only two disjoint regions.
+Figure \ref{fig:SVSEofSources} shows the set-valued \textit{a~priori} state estimate $\Bar{\hat{\mathcal{X}}}_{k|k-1}$, \textit{a~posteriori} state estimate $\Bar{\hat{\mathcal{X}}}_{k|k}$, exact set of measurement-consistent states $\hat{\mathcal{X}}_{y_{k}}$ and its over-approximation $\Bar{\hat{\mathcal{X}}}_{y_{k}}$, and true state $x_k$ for several time steps.
+This shows how the initial state estimate is gradually reduced to a small region by combining knowledge of the dynamics and measurement, and highlights how the nonlinearity of the measurement model is tightly captured by the nonconvexity of the hybrid zonotope set representation.
+When $k=2$, the state estimate consists of several disjoint regions, and after the third measurement, the state estimate consists of only two disjoint regions.
 After the fourth dynamic update, one of these regions escapes the set of feasible states, so only one region remains.

+For comparison, a convex approach M$_{convex}$ is shown that estimates $\hat{\mathcal{X}}_{k|k}$ using convex methods by taking an inner convex approximation of $\hat{\mathcal{X}}_{y_{k}}$.
+This is achieved using the same dynamic update \eqref{eqn-numex-dynUpdate} and initialization \eqref{eqn-numex-initialization}, but samples the exact level set of \eqref{eqn-y-source} within $\X$ at each time step to generate a polytope in vertex representation to approximate $\hat{\X}_{y_{k+1}}$.
+It can be seen from M$_{convex}$ that \emph{any} convex approach would produce a much larger over-approximation than the proposed approach, which leverages nonconvex representations of $\hat{\X}_{y_{k+1}}$.

 Set-valued state estimates for $k\in\{0,1,...,4\}$ are computed by the proposed method in less than 0.2 seconds.
-Plotting required 740 seconds to complete as this involves solving mixed-integer linear programs to find each nonempty convex set within the hybrid zonotope, associated with specific values of the binary factors.
+Plotting required 740 seconds as this involves solving mixed-integer linear programs to find each nonempty convex set within the hybrid zonotope, associated with specific values of the binary factors.
 However, upper and lower bounds on each of the states can be calculated much more quickly by sampling the support function in the axis-aligned directions.
 For this example, these bounds were obtained for all time steps in a total of 6 seconds.

+In some applications it may be desirable to obtain a single point within the set-valued set estimate, for example as state feedback for a controller.